wazy/FileSyncher/README.md

-FileSyncher - Will allow us to transfer files to and from server.
+FileSyncher - Will allow us to transfer updated files to and from server automatically at specified intervals via Cron-jobs.
 ===========